 Polar Vantage V Review, Polar Vantage M Review

-I have been using the Vantage since September 2018 and, because of extended sporting trips, have over 100 hours of usage with them.
-Much of that hands-on time was with beta devices which were generally robust.
-This review draws on that experience but is based on final production software.
-It will be updated throughout 2018/19.
+I have been using the Vantage since September 2018 and, because of extended sporting trips, have over 300 hours of usage with them.
+This review draws on that experience but is also updated to include 2019’s new features.
+It will be updated throughout 2019.

 I had a couple of meetings with Polar as well as and email exchanges and my opinions in this review flow from those meetings and from my time with the product(s).